SJ23 Tech Tip B16, (Updated 2021-01-25) Bob Schimmel, Buddy Wright.

 PS: It would be very difficult to apply a straight bead with the boat floating.
 For this reason I pulled Panache from the water a week early this Fall.
 It is a tiring to scrape the joint clean, mask both sides then caulk the joint ever so carefully.
 This is the reason it took all day.
 See photos below.

-REPLACE DECK SEAL (Along toe rail).
+REPLACE DECK SEAL (Deck side of toe rail).

 Fig 1 - BEFORE - Removing the old seal.
 There was dust under it in places.